NuoJohnChen/Idea2Proposal/README.md

 - **Import Errors**: Install missing dependencies with `pip install semanticscholar`
 - **Memory Issues**: Reduce `max_tokens` or `max_turns` in configuration
 - **Network Issues**: Check internet connectivity for Semantic Scholar API

-# 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---